Practical AI setup for brokers

 02

-Set up the broker workbench
+Set up the first AI workflow

-Workbench action: Configure reusable project structure, skills, and starter prompts without broad permissions.
+Ouroboros action: Configure reusable project structure, skills, and starter prompts without broad permissions.

 Review gate: The broker sees what is editable and what stays governed.